-Three months ended January 31, 2024 compared with three months ended January 31, 2023
+Three months ended January 31, 2024 April 30, 2024 compared with three months ended January 31, 2023 April 30, 2023

-Hybrid Cloud net revenue decreased by \$136 million, or 9.8% (decreased 10.0% on a constant currency basis), primarily due to a decrease in AUPs, partially offset by an increase in unit volume.
-Hybrid Cloud product revenue decreased by \$173 million, or 20.1%, primarily due to a decrease in AUPs of \$154 million, or 18%, led by storage products.
-Hybrid Cloud services revenue increased by \$37 million, or 7.0%, primarily due to a unit volume increase of \$60 million, or 11.5%, led by private cloud and infrastructure software-as-a-service ("SaaS").
-This increase was partially offset by lower AUPs of \$25 million, or 4.7%.
+Hybrid Cloud net revenue decreased by \$136 million \$115 million, or 9.8% 8.4% (decreased 10.0% 8.5% on a constant currency basis), primarily due to a decrease in AUPs, partially offset by an increase in unit volume.
+Hybrid Cloud product revenue decreased by \$173 million \$171 million, or 20.1% 20.5%, primarily due to a decrease in AUPs of \$154 million \$267 million, or 18% 32.0%, partially offset by a unit volume increase of \$86 million or 10.4%, both of which were led by private cloud and storage products.
+Hybrid Cloud services revenue increased by \$37 million \$56 million, or 7.0% 10.4%, primarily due to a unit volume increase of \$60 million \$72 million, or 11.5% 13.5%, led by private cloud and infrastructure software-as-a-service ("SaaS").
+This increase was partially offset by lower AUPs of \$25 million \$18 million, or 4.7% 3.3%.

-Hybrid Cloud earnings from operations as a percentage of net revenue decreased 2.0 percentage points primarily due to an increase in operating expenses as a percentage of net revenue moderated by a decrease in cost of products and services as a percentage of net revenue.
+Hybrid Cloud earnings from operations as a percentage of net revenue decreased 20.1 percentage points primarily due to an increase in operating expenses as a percentage of net revenue moderated by a decrease in cost of products and services as a percentage of net revenue.
 The increase in operating expenses as a percentage of net revenue was primarily due to the scale of net revenue decline and the related impact of fixed overhead costs.
-The decrease in cost of products and services as a percentage of net revenue was primarily due to higher margin GreenLake Flex Solutions deals, upsides in storage subscription revenue, and upsides to revenue from infrastructure SaaS.
+The decrease in cost of products and services as a percentage of net revenue was primarily due to higher margin GreenLake Flex Solutions deals upsides and increase in storage subscription revenue, and upsides to revenue from infrastructure SaaS.
+SaaS revenues.
 This was moderated by a decrease in AUPs for storage products.